larsjaakko/swearjar/README.md

 Built on Django, Django-REST, Bootstrap and React.js (just for the heck of it).

 ## Disclaimer
-If you're offended, that is unfortunate.
+If you're offended by foul language, that is unfortunate.